American Airlines systemwide upgrades (SWUs)

 Short-haul domestic (low value -- avoid)

 On flights under 2 hours on narrowbody aircraft, the cabin difference is a slightly wider seat with more legroom.
-Use complimentary upgrades or 500-mile stickers for these routes instead of burning an SWU.
+Lean on your complimentary elite upgrade for these routes instead of burning an SWU.

 How 2LNR Helps You Find SWU Space

-The biggest challenge with SWUs is finding flights with open C or A class inventory.
+The biggest challenge with SWUs is finding flights with open upgrade inventory.
 2LNR was built to solve this problem.

 Search before you book

-Use the upgrade dashboard to find flights with confirmed C class availability.
+Use the upgrade matrix to find flights with confirmed upgrade availability.
 Book those flights, apply your SWU, and confirm instantly -- no waitlist.

 Alert on your routes

 Already booked with an SWU on waitlist?
 Set up real-time alerts for your route and dates.
-When C class opens, you will know immediately and can recheck your waitlist position.
+When upgrade space opens, you will know immediately and can recheck your waitlist position.

 Plan around expiration